Ignoring pit bull mayhem does not make it go away

 To be sure, not every recent dog attack victim was necessarily a pit bull victim.

-Dog-walker Natasha Johnson, 28, of London, England, was walking eight dogs on leashes at one time on January 12, 2023 at Gravelly Hill, Caterham, Surrey, when she apparently lost control of the pack, suffering a torn jugular vein.
+Dog-walker Natasha Johnston, 28, of London, England, was walking eight dogs on leashes at one time on January 12, 2023 at Gravelly Hill, Caterham, Surrey, when she apparently lost control of the pack, suffering a torn jugular vein.

 The eight dogs have been identified as two dachshunds, a cockapoo, a collie, a Leonberger named Shiva who appeared in a 2017 BBC broadcast about bad puppy behavior, and several “mixed breeds.”